 The "in-use" lock is the slide bolt located inside the door above the door knob.
 A label on each slide bolt indicates the locked and unlocked position of the bolt.
 When the slide bolt is moved into the locked position, the bolt activates the occupied light changing it to red (occupied).
 When the slide bolt is moved back to the unlocked position, the light will change to green (vacant).
+The inside door lock of each door, has been deactivated to prevent accidental locking.
 Each door can be key locked from the outside for security and for transporting.